anuroop03/nts/README.md

 *Format the SD card.

-*Copy the WAV files to the root of SD card.
+*Copy the contents of WAV files folder to the root of SD card.